Boosting Health, Crushing Diseases: All of Us United in the USA!

 Genetics and Stroke Risk: Researchers are examining how genetic factors affect the risk of this condition, potentially paving the way for personalized prevention strategies.

-Challenges and Opportunities in Care for Those Affected by It
+Challenges and Opportunities in Assisting Those Affected

 Awareness and Education: Despite ongoing efforts, many still don’t recognize the signs or understand the urgency of taking quick action.
 Spreading awareness remains crucial.